dustinbroussard/Artificial-and-Talentless/README.md

 ## Features
 - Theme preference (`light`, `dark`, or `system`) is saved to `localStorage` and applied before the first paint to avoid flashes of unstyled content.
-- Toggle button available on every page except `generator.html` with proper `aria-pressed` state and icon swaps.
+- Theme toggle button available on every page (including `generator.html`) with proper `aria-pressed` state and icon swaps.
 - Service worker uses a Stale-While-Revalidate caching strategy to provide offline support.
 - `manifest.webmanifest` defines install metadata and icons for Android/Chrome.
 - Custom install banner shown on each visit until the user installs or dismisses it for the session.